Manal-Saif-Data-Analyst/Manal-Saif-Data-Analyst/README.md

 - 👀 I’m interested in books and data!
 - 🌱 I’m currently learning data analytics
 - 💞️ I’m looking to collaborate on networking
-- 📫 How to reach me: LinkdIn
+- 📫 How to reach me: LinkdIn: www.linkedin.com/in/manal-saif-2bb234292
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I was homeschooled most of my life!